 There are tax implications when a job is suddenly terminated.
-The Australian Taxation Office website has information about an employer's obligations when making employment termination payments.
+The ATO website has information about an employer's obligations when making employment termination payments.

 Employees can be made redundant if their jobs are no longer needed or the business is in financial difficulties.
 The Fair Work Act 2009 provides for the payment of redundancy pay in these situations and specifies the amounts payable depending on the length of service.

 The Act also describes the nature of a genuine redundancy.

 Employees covered by the state industrial relations system may also be able to access protection against unlawful termination under the Australian government's Fair Work Act 2009.